- So Now You’re a Team Leader

 Assuming your group should be a true team, the best way for you to succeed as a team leader is to create a high performance team, obviously.
 To maximize the odds:

-- Get input from your boss about what he or she expects the team to accomplish, in the form of suggestions for its purpose, performance standards, and goals.
+- Get input from your boss about what they expect the team to accomplish, in the form of suggestions for its purpose, performance standards, and goals.

 - Create your own set of expectations in line with the boss’s and present them to the team—that is, set the general direction and boundaries for the team.

 - Negotiate the specific goals, and then let the team decide how to accomplish them and what it needs.

 - To do #3, hold team meetings at least weekly in which you accomplish the following list in addition to regular work topics.
 It is long, but you can do most of it by taking small parts of each meeting for as many months as it takes: